Microsoft Start Comics & Manga Pilot | Product Design

 Wire-framing helped in mapping out the user experience flow and communicating early concept iterations amongst the team and leadership.
 Building atomic components allowed for consistent, efficient iterations, which I leveraged into a Proposal Prototype.
 The prototype was shared to the Senior VP/Head of Product Engineering, as well as the CVP of Design & Content for Windows & Devices Group at Microsoft with the intent of securing additional funding for the projects development.

-Results
+Project Results

 Reception of the Pilot proposal was positive, resulting in: